The University aspires to provide an inclusive learning community and aims to work with all our students to achieve their goals.

 The Canterbury Christ Church BAME Student Network provides a space for Black, Asian and Minority Ethnic students to support each other throughout their studies, network, discuss challenges and promote race equality and diversity.
 It is also a place to hold events including webinars and signpost students to important information and services.

-Members of the BAME student network have play an active role in shaping the University’s Equality, Diversity and Inclusion agenda including working as partners to develop curriculum, procedural changes and sitting on the University’s Closing Our Gap Strategy Group.
+Members of the BAME student network play an active role in shaping the University’s Equality, Diversity and Inclusion agenda including working as partners to develop curriculum, procedural changes and sitting on the University’s Closing Our Gap Strategy Group.

 The BAME student network is open to all CCCU students that identify as a member of the Black, Asian or Minority Ethnic community.